solehudin5699/POS-frontend/README.md

 ## Features

 - Order food
-- Add food product
+- Add food product (admin only)
-- Add cashier or admin
+- Add cashier or admin (admin only)
 - History transaction

 ## Requirements for Development